who we are

 vision

-The vision of the Spokane Humane Society is to enrich the lives of animals and their companions through Support, Education, Advocacy and Love (SEAL).
+The vision of Spokane Humane Society is to enrich the lives of companion animals through Support, Education, Advocacy and Love (SEAL).

 mission